ddybing/ikt222-assignment4/code/solutions/attack_3/readme.md

 When a webhook is received, it should be visible in webhook.site's JSON path: https://webhook.site/token/c60e8309-2035-4484-8777-121da40750d6/requests?page=1&password=&query=&sorting=newest

+***NOTE:** The webhook url currently used will expire 2023-12-16 05:52:35.
+You need to update the url if you want to test it after that time period*

 Located in `data["data"][0]["query"]["key"]`.

 The python script should then print the password in the terminal: `jeg!Har%Mest&LystTil&At%Være-En-Hacker`